arshiamufti/streaming-video/youtube_case_study.md

     - crawl YouTube for a 3 months (in early 2007)
     - authors have obtained 27 datasets totaling over 2.6 million videos.
 At the time, this was a significant portion of the entire YouTube video repository.
     - most of these videos were accessible from the YouTube homepage <5 clicks, so they were all active videos and could be considered to be fairly representative of measuring the repository.
+- *goal*: to design YouTube for scalability and improved user experience taking into consideration the relationship between videos, the relationship between users, and users and videos, and the features of the videos themselves.

 # Background